arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/home-automation-application-note/content.md

   ArduinoCloud.update();
   delay(1000);

-  // Check and verify if its time to move up or down the roller window shade local_hour = getLocalHour();
+  // Check and verify if it's time to move up or down the roller window shade

+  local_hour = getLocalHour();
   local_minutes = getLocalMinutes();